ESG Topics A-Z

 To the World:

-Health authorities agree that reducing the consumption of saturated fat will help reduce the risk of heart disease in the global population.
+Health authorities, including the World Health Organization (WHO) and the U.S. Food and Drug Administration (FDA), agree that reducing the consumption of saturated fat may help reduce the risk of heart disease in the global population.

 Approach

 Saturated fatty acids, a type of fat in which the fatty acid chains have all single bonds, occur naturally in many foods.
-While the main dietary sources are meat and dairy products, all fats and oils in the diet will contain a mixture of fatty acids including a proportion of saturated fatty acids.
-The current World Health Organization (WHO) dietary guidelines recommend that no more than 10% of total dietary energy intake be derived from saturated fat.
-For an average adult consuming 2000 kcal per day, this equates to a maximum of approximately 20g of saturated fat per day, or approximately 1.1 grams of saturated fat per 100 Calories.
+While the main dietary sources of saturated fat are meat and dairy products, all fats and oils in a diet will contain a mixture of fatty acids including a proportion of saturated fatty acids.
+The current WHO dietary guidelines recommend that no more than 10% of total dietary energy intake be derived from saturated fat.
+For an average adult consuming 2,000 kcal per day, this equates to a maximum of approximately 20 grams (g) of saturated fat per day, or approximately 1.1 grams of saturated fat per 100 Calories.

-Our approach to managing saturated fat within our convenient foods portfolio is guided by PepsiCo’s Nutrition Criteria.
-These science-based category-specific criteria are based on recommendations for food and nutrient intake from leading global and national nutrition authorities including the WHO, the U.S. Department of Agriculture (USDA), the National Academy of Medicine and national public health authorities.
+Our approach to managing saturated fat within our convenient foods portfolio is led by a cross-functional team with members from the Research & Development (R&D), Marketing and Commercialization functions, and is guided by PepsiCo’s Nutrition Criteria.
+These science-based, category-specific criteria are based on recommendations for food and nutrient intake from leading global and national nutrition authorities including the WHO, the U.S. Department of Agriculture (USDA), the National Academy of Medicine and national public health authorities.

 Progress

-By the end of 2022, 75% of our convenient foods sales volume in our Top 23 markets (representing 86% of our global convenient foods sales volume) had saturated fat levels at or below 1.1 g per 100 Calories.1 Reaching our goal in 2021, in advance of the 2025 target year, is an exciting milestone, but we recognize that our work isn’t done.
-The deadly conflict in Ukraine has led to global shortages of healthier oils and we will need to continue working to find solutions to maintain the nutritional composition of our convenient foods.
+By the end of 2023, 77% of our convenient foods sales volume in our Top 23 markets (representing 86% of our global convenient foods sales volume) had saturated fat levels at or below 1.1 g per 100 Calories.2 We have met or exceeded our 2025 target each year since 2021 — but we recognize that our work isn’t done.
+We plan to continue working to find solutions to maintain the nutritional composition of our convenient foods.
 Additionally, changes to our portfolio resulting from acquisitions and divestitures may continue to impact our progress.

 As we strive to reduce saturated fat in our products, we have made progress, yet faced challenges along the way.